MrMadguy64/Engine/README.md

 3) Standard modes aren't supported (non-direct color ones are still supported though)
 4) Force32bpp is unsupported
 5) Palette control is supported - 8bpp modes aren't disabled by DisableVGABIOS
 6) VGA-incompatible cards are supported.
 It's related to IO ports and standard memory addresses only.
 BIOS calls shouldn't be affected.
 Use DisableVGABIOS in case of problems.
-But, as I understand, banked modes can't even be VGA-incompatible.
+But, as I understand, planar and banked modes can't even be VGA-incompatible.
 But we can never be 100% sure.
+So, they're guarded now.

 **Windows:**